Gapless quantum spin liquid in a honeycomb $\Gamma$ magnet: ADDITIONAL INFORMATION

 \subsection{The noncollinear phase}

-In addition to the zigzag phase, the stripy phase, and the mixed phase discussed above, there is a noncollinear~(NCL) phase consisting of two kinds of spins (or four if we consider that two of them are anti-parallel to their partners) which are neither (anti-)parallel nor perpendicular in the classical phase diagram.
+When $\theta/\pi \approx 0.65$ there is a noncollinear~(NCL) phase consisting of two kinds of spins (or four if we consider that two of them are anti-parallel to their partners) which are neither (anti-)parallel nor perpendicular in the classical phase diagram.
 Suppose that the angles of one kind of the spins are $(\theta, \phi)$, then they are $(\theta+\pi/2, \phi+\pi)$ for the other.
 Namely,

 One of the configurations of the spins is shown in Fig.~\ref{FIGSM-NonCop}(a).
 The optimal angles could be obtained by minimizing the classical energy

 For example, if $\theta = 3\pi/4 - \psi_0/2$ and $\phi = \pi/4$ where $\psi_0 = \mathrm{atan}\big(\frac{\Gamma}{4J}\big)$, we have the classical energy